To whom the complaint must be sent

 In order to enforce individual rights, directly and personally, passengers may wish to consider seeking legal advice on the means of redress available at the national Court.

 It should be noted that the Legislative Decree 6 August 2015, n.
-130, transposing the European Union Directive n.
+130 (in Italian language), transposing the European Union Directive n.
 2013/11, introduced the ADR (Alternative Dispute Resolution), a quick, simple and out-of-court procedure that is activated, on a voluntary basis, to resolve disputes (national or cross-border) relating to contracts for the sale of goods and services between consumers and companies residing in the European Union.
 More information is available on the website of the Ministry of Economic Development .